-The XML tags used in the Archive Request file are listed below.
-You can generate the file using the PST Import Manager interface or create the file manually using "Sample Archive Request file" on page 139 as a guide.
+The XML tags used in the Archive Request file are listed in this section.
+You can generate the file using the PST Import Manager interface or create the file manually using Sample Archive Request file as a guide.

-- Settings description, page 137 - Sample Archive Request file, page 139
+- Settings description - Sample Archive Request file